swaptacular/swpt_accounts/protocol.rst

 (``coordinator_type``, ``coordinator_id``, ``coordinator_request_id``)
 tuple.
 CR records have 3 possible statuses:

-"initiated" :
+initiated :
    Indicates that a `PrepareTransfer`_ request has been sent, and no response has been received yet.
 CR records with this status MAY be deleted whenever considered appropriate.
 Newly created records MUST receive this status.

-"prepared" :
+prepared :
    Indicates that a `PrepareTransfer`_ request has been sent, and a `PreparedTransfer`_ response has been received.
 CR records with this status MUST NOT be deleted.
 Instead, they MUST be finalized first (committed or dismissed), by sending a `FinalizeTransfer`_ message.

-"finalized" :
+finalized :
    Indicates that a `PrepareTransfer`_ request has been sent, a `PreparedTransfer`_ response has been received, and a `FinalizeTransfer`_ message has been sent to dismiss or commit the